Straight Stick Review – The Best New Golf Training Aid?

 Straight Stick Review

-If you watch golf on TV, you’ve probably seen Rocco Mediate endorsing the newest craze in golf swing training aids - The Straight Stick.
+If you watch golf on TV, you’ve probably seen Rocco Mediate endorsing the newest craze in golf swing training aids - The Straight Stick from Performance Golf.
 In our Straight Stick review, the experts at Golf Gear Advisor have tested the product to find out whether it is worth your time and money.

 What Is The Straight Stick?